Tulsi Gabbard: Russian invasion of Ukraine

-On August 30, 2024, Dana Milbank wrote in a Washington Post op-ed: "Gabbard endorsed Russian propaganda in falsely claiming the United States was funding biological laboratories in Ukraine that could spread dangerous pathogens."

-After Trump nominated Gabbard for DNI on November 13, 2024, several news organizations reported that, in 2022, Gabbard had accused the US of running bioweapons laboratories in Ukraine; several others said she had clarified or "walked back" her remarks.
-AP reported Gabbard had "endorsed...
-[Moscow's claim that] Ukraine was using the labs to create deadly bioweapons."
-ABC reported Gabbard had "expressed concerns that Ukraine was in possession of biological weapons" and that she had "posted a video... about U.S.-funded biolabs [that] 'could easily be compromised'–a debunked theory".
-The Washington Post said Gabbard had "come under scrutiny for propagating [the false claim of] alleged presence of 25 or more U.S.-funded biolabs in Ukraine with the potential to spread deadly pathogens".
-Two days prior to Gabbard's hearing before the SSIC, U.S. News & World Report said Gabbard "initially endorsed" the Russian theory that "U.S.-funded laboratories... were working on deadly viruses that could be used as bioweapons".
-The day prior to the hearing, AP said Gabbard had "echo[ed] similar Russian conspiracy theories" and the Independent said she "appeared to fall for... conspiracy theories promoted by Russia" and "later walked back those remarks".

-On February 11, 2025, during Senate consideration of the nomination of Gabbard for DNI, Senator Jack Reed said: "As ...
-Mitt Romney tweeted [on March 13, 2022], she made... bogus claims [about a US funded covert biological weapons program in Ukraine]; Tulsi Gabbard is parroting false Russian propaganda.
-Her treasonous lies may well cost lives."

 East Asia

 During her 2020 presidential campaign, Gabbard criticized President Donald Trump's confrontational attitude towards China, instead proposing a cooperative relationship to confront global challenges such as climate change.
 She opposed Trump's trade war with China, calling his approach "extremely volatile" and having "ravaging and devastating effects" on both manufacturers and farmers, while expressing concern the trade war could eventually lead to a "hot war" with China.
 She also stated her belief that the trade war has made it more difficult to secure Chinese support over a nuclear deal with North Korea; she said America should work with China on denuclearization of the Korean Peninsula.

 In December 2023, Gabbard said that "As we remember Japan's aggression in the Pacific, we need to ask ourselves this question: is the remilitarization of Japan, which is presently underway, truly a good idea?
 We need to be careful that shortsighted, self-serving leaders do not end up bringing us again face-to-face with a remilitarized Japan".